quanganhhoang/quanganhhoang/README.md

 ## Hi there 👋

+I am currently a software engineer and a generalist at that.
+With the same spirit, I am also open to and looking to explore many other professions in life.
+Previously I worked at Meta and Snowflake.

+## 📫 How to reach me
+📧 hoangq317@gmail.com

+## ⚡ Fun fact
+- I was a competitive chinese chess (xiangqi) and table tennis player.
+2008 was the year I became the U14 champion of my hometown in both sports 🥇
+- I spent 14 years abroad and have only recently moved back to Hanoi

 <!--
 **quanganhhoang/quanganhhoang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.